 Think about it: You’re in the car (we’re picturing a door-less Jeep Wrangler, a sleek convertible, or a spacious SUV) with your favorite people.
 Your only concerns are what snacks you want to eat, how much gas is in the tank, and what playlist you should start with.
 You open a map, close your eyes, point to a random location, and put the car in drive.
 You’re starting the great American road trip.
 It’s a thing of dreams, but with this guide, that dream can become a reality.

 We’ve compiled a list of can’t-miss road trip destinations in all 50 states with tips for how to get there and where to rest your head at night.
+Combine that with our Ultimate Guide to Planning Road Trips, and you have everything you need.
 All you have to do is pick a starting point and hit the road.

 Alabama – U.S. Space and Rocket Center